FriderickYu/Computer_Science_Knowledge/Algorithm/Computer_Vision/Standford_cs231n_CV/Lecture4/Lecture4.md

-# Backpropagation nd Neural Networks
+# Backpropagation and Neural Networks

 ## What is backpropagation?